Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Varieties

 The term "mackerel" refers to several different species of pelagic fish.
-Mackerels are primarily members of the Scombridae family and live near the bottom of oceans or lakes.
+Mackerels primarily comprise the Scombridae family and live near the bottom of oceans or lakes.
 These fish are blue-green in color and average 30 cm in length.

 Tuna, also known as a tunny, is a member of the Scombridae family's Thunnini tribe.
 Tuna is related to mackerels and kingfish in this family.